 These berries are tart little things and without knowing much about them, we figured with their bright pink/red colour, they had to be potent in antioxidants.
 After doing a little research, I’ve discovered they are potent in many things.
 Wish I ate more.

 Mark my words my little healthy hearted readers, the autumn olive will be the goji, the noni, the acai, and perhaps even the mangosteen of the future.
-They are potent nutritional powerhouses and best of all- though they grow in Asia, they do also grow across the US which is much closer to home.
+They are potent nutritional powerhouses.
+Best of all – though they grow in Asia, they do also grow across the US which is much closer to home.

-Because of the high lycopene levels in autumn olive fruit, and the potential health benefits of this phytonutrient, there has been increased interest in commercial production of this fruit, which basically means we should eat them now before industry starts messing with the supply.
+Because of the high lycopene levels in autumn olive fruit, and the potential health benefits of this phytonutrient, there has been increased interest in commercial production of this fruit.
+This basically means we should eat them now before industry starts messing with the supply.